Trekking in Nepal during Monsoon

-The monsoon begins around mid-June; it peaks during July-August and winds down from early September.
-The temperature ramps up, as does the humidity and rain.
-Clouds often cover the mountains, temperatures can get uncomfortable in the lower elevations, and it can rain almost every day.
+The monsoon begins around mid-June; it peaks during July-August and winds down in early September.
+As a result, the temperature increases, as do the humidity and rain.
+Although clouds often cover the mountains, temperatures can get uncomfortable in the lower elevations and showers almost daily.
 You may even find yourself acquainted with leeches in the lower areas, but fear not – leeches don’t climb as high as we do!

 What to expect during the monsoon

-You can expect a dense build-up of fog and clouds when trekking in the lower altitude forests.
-The clouds occasionally clear up to reveal the stunning mountains and valleys.
+When trekking in the lower altitude forests, you can expect a dense build-up of fog and clouds.
+However, the clouds occasionally clear up to reveal the stunning mountains and valleys.
 This happens especially after a night of heavy rain.
-You can expect anywhere from 4-6 hours of rain varying in intensity; occasionally it can rain for 2-3 days continuously.
+You can expect anywhere from 4-6 hours of rain varying in intensity; occasionally, it can rain continuously for 2-3 days.

 Trekking tips for monsoon treks

 It is better to start your day early; generally, it starts raining in the afternoons.
-There tends to be a pattern in the weather, ask your guide or local lodge owners how it has been for the past week or 10 days.
-Although the trend is not guaranteed, at least you have something to go by so you can make plans accordingly.
+However, there tends to be a pattern in the weather; ask your guide or local lodge owners how it has been for the past week or ten days.
+Although the trend is not guaranteed, you have something to go by to make plans accordingly.

 Recommended gear for the monsoon